hyee/dbcli/README.md

 * In the `Font` tab, change the font size as smaller value.

 ### Linux: Pre-Requisitions
 Linux must be the `64-bit` version, and make sure `glibc >= v2.4`(use `ldd --version` to verify) are installed.
 Since Linux terminal doesn't have horizontal scrollbar, smaller font is preferred.
-It's recommended [Jessies Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop enviroment.
+It's recommended [Jessies Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop environment.

 ### OSX: Pre-Requisitions
 Only tested on OSX 10.12, lower version should be fine.
 Java 1.8 is required.
-It's recommended [Jessies Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop enviroment, and add entry `<hostname>.local` into `/etc/hosts` to speed up the JVM performance.
+It's recommended [Jessies Terminator](https://github.com/software-jessies-org/jessies/wiki/Downloads) which supports horizontal scrolling to launch dbcli in desktop environment, and add entry `<hostname>.local` into `/etc/hosts` to speed up the JVM performance.
 For Example:
 ```
 127.0.0.1  localhost mac-pc.local